 Most of the shoes reviewed have a waterproof membrane.
 To test the ability and durability of the membrane, we waited until the end of our testing period to conduct our waterproof test.
 This consisted of wading in a mountain stream for five minutes, with the shoes submerged over the forefoot and up the heel.
 We squatted and walked around to flex the forefoot to see if any leaks were induced.
 We experienced two leaks among the "waterproof" models, which occurred after a few minutes.
 We also measured the flood height, from the bottom of the outsole to the top of the waterproofing, which is commonly where the gusset of the tongue connects with the upper.
 A higher flood height indicates how deep these shoes go before wet feet happen.

-The longevity of a shoe is best determined by hiking until they fall apart.
-With a testing period of three months and ten pairs of shoes, we didn't hit the 300+ mile mark when shoes begin to break down.
-Instead, we inspected each shoe at the end of the trial period for any damage like loose stitching, rips in the upper, and wear on the soles.
+A shoe's durability is best decided by hiking until the shoe falls apart.
+Unfortunately, our test period doesn't last long enough to see the entire lifespan of each shoe, so we had to do some extra sleuthing and base our score off inspection of the shoe and by researching other consumers' claims.
+We inspected each shoe at the end of the trial period for any damage like loose stitching, rips in the upper, and wear on the soles.
 We also checked for weaknesses and potential problem areas down the road, such as stitch quality and a number of seams in high flex areas, the design of the toe cap, and upper burliness.
 For insight on their long-term durability, we scoured hundreds of online reviews looking for consistent patterns of wear and shoe failure.
 Lastly, we consulted our friends and fellow hikers on the trails about their experience with certain brands and models.